MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-list-keys.md

 key.
 Returns a single column data frame.

-The key and the version should be of some SQL character type (CHAR, VARCHAR, NVARCHAR, etc) supported by the data source.
+The key and the version should be of some SQL character type (CHAR, VARCHAR, NVARCHAR, etc.) supported by the data source.
 The value column should be a binary type (VARBINARY for instance).
-Some conversions to other types might work, however, they are dependant on the ODBC driver and on the underlying package functions.
+Some conversions to other types might work, however, they are dependent on the ODBC driver and on the underlying package functions.